MantasPtr/CERN-CMS-DQM-DT-visualization/README.md

 }
 ```

-* "run" field contains unique index!
+* "run" field contains unique index
-* status has one of values - "LOADING" - if data is still fetching or "FINISHED" - if data is fully loaded
+* status has one of values:
+  * "LOADING" - if data is still fetching
+  * "FINISHED" - if data is fully loaded
+  * "ERROR" - if error was encoutered while fetching
-* matrix is empty if status is "loading"
+* matrix is empty unless status is "FINISHED"